abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

-When the Buddha taught his aunt, Mahāpajāpatī about the Dhamma in brief, he emphasized non-proliferation or non-complexity as a characteristic that aligns itself with *Dhamma-Vinaya,* the teachings and the discipline.
+When the Buddha taught his aunt, Mahāpajāpatī about the Dhamma in brief, he emphasized non-proliferation or non-complexity as a characteristic that aligns itself with *Dhamma-Vinaya*, the teachings and the discipline.
 We can add our complications and complexities to everything around us and forget that if we attend to the practice and maintain our focus, this practice, in and of itself, is a natural shedding of